Coronary Artery Disease - What Increases Your Risk

 family history, can't be changed.
 Other risk factors

 for heart disease are tied to your lifestyle and habits.
-These often are things
+These are often things you can change, like quitting smoking, eating heart-healthy foods, and getting more exercise.

 number of risk factors you have.